-John McCanny is an international authority on special purpose silicon architectures for digital signal and video processing, and cryptography.
+John McCanny has made pioneering contributions to research on special purpose silicon architectures for digital signal and video processing, and for cryptography.
 He has published 5 research books, 360 peer-reviewed research papers and holds over 20 patents.
-He was responsible, at Queen’s University Belfast, for developing the vision that led to the creation of the Northern Ireland Science Park and its £37 million research flagship, the Institute of Electronics Communications and Information Technology (ECIT), where he is currently Director.

-Member of Dowling Review on University Business collaboration, Royal Academy of Engineering
+Member of Dowling Review on University Business, Royal Academy of Engineering

-Assessment Panel, US/Ireland Research Innovation Awards, Royal Irish Academy
+Assessment Panel, US/Ireland Research Innovation , Royal Irish Academy